Phurga/obsidian_vault/concepts/food web.md

 ![[wikipedia_trophic_web.jpg|500]]

 ## ecological networks beyond the food web
-The food web is based on predation, and is thus an ecological network based on only one of several possible [[biological interaction]]s (mutualism, parasitism).
+The food web is based on predation, and is thus an ecological network based on only one of several possible [[symbiosis]]s (mutualism, parasitism).

 The [[metaweb]].